tiiuae/ghaf-infra/docs/nixos-anywhere.md

 ```

 ### Azure VM requirements
-The azure example configuration in this repository has been tested on the following azure x86_64 Gen2 images with "Standard" security type:
+The azure example configuration in this repository has been tested on the following azure x86_64 Gen2 VMs with "Standard" security type:
+- Ubuntu 22_04-lts-gen2, Standard B2s
+- Ubuntu 22_04-lts-gen2, Standard B4ms
-- Ubuntu 22_04-lts-gen2
+- Ubuntu 22_04-lts-gen2, Standard B8ms
-- Debian 12-gen2
+- Debian 12-gen2, Standard B2s

-It should be possible to make the configuration work on any Gen2 x86_64 VM, but for the sake of example we will use **Ubuntu 22_04-lts-gen2** VM image.

 There are some known issues with [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) and secure boot.
 Azure "Trusted Launch" enables secure boot and IMA (Integrity Measurement Architecture) which can not be disabled from inside the booted-up VM.
-Therefore, we use the azure "Standard" security type which disables the secure boot on the VM.
+Therefore, we need to use azure VM with "Standard" security type which disables the secure boot on the VM.
 For more details, see: [issue](https://github.com/nix-community/nixos-anywhere/issues/143), [comment](https://github.com/nix-community/nixos-anywhere/issues/189#issuecomment-1693762691), and [another issue](https://github.com/nix-community/nixos-images/issues/128).

 ### Check azure VM target configuration
-At this point, you should have an azure VM with an SSH access to the taret, using key-based authentication.
+At this point, you should have an azure VM with an SSH access to the target, using key-based authentication.
 All the commands in this section are run on the azure target VM.

 #### Temporarily allow sudo without password on the target